JordanLittell/n-jwt/README.md

-# Node JWT
+# Node JWT (n-jwt)

-This package contains an implementation of JWTs
+Produce and consume JSON objects secured with industry-standard encryption and signing algorithms.